 Community-based palliative care (CBPC) for supporting seriously ill people at home has never been more critical, especially with COVID-19 disproportionately affecting older adults.

 Learn how CBPC programs have altered their care delivery methods to protect patients and clinical teams from potential exposure.

 Find out how one organization is modeling best practices for provider organizations and their members who are experiencing a serious or advanced illness.

 The role of community-based palliative care (CBPC) for supporting seriously ill people at home has never been more critical, with the COVID-19 pandemic disproportionately affecting the chronically ill and those age 60+.
-This vulnerable population faces a double risk, first from the virus and second from the effects of isolation on their physical and mental health
+This vulnerable population faces a double risk, first from coronavirus and second from the effects of isolation on their physical and mental health.

-To protect patients and clinical teams from potential exposure to the virus while maintaining commitments seriously ill patients, many CBPC palliative care programs have needed to alter their care delivery methods.
+To protect patients and clinical teams from potential exposure to the virus while maintaining commitments seriously ill patients, many CBPC programs have needed to alter their care delivery methods.

 Best Practices: CBPC in Action

 Turn-Key Health (TKH), a CBPC organization serving health plans, is modeling best practices for provider organizations and their members who are experiencing a serious or advanced illness.
 TKH responded to the spread of COVID-19 in mid-March by pivoting their Palliative Illness ManagementTM (PIM) home-based model to emphasize the use of telephones and digital video and meeting tools.
 TKH’s standardized processes and assessments, documentation platform, and clinical oversight enabled adaptation of their model in less than 24 hours for all partners, minimizing the need to visit patients in their homes.
 Patients with special or urgent needs continue to receive home visits from the programs’ nurses and social workers as needed.